Shohan494/blog-jahin-project/README.md

     - comment section has some more advanced features probably by requirements

-    - categories while creating posts
+    - [x] categories while creating posts
     - role based update/delete
     - for each file convert into raw php mysql

     - when deleted this message appears in url - message=Post+deleted+successfully
+    - categories and tags functioning are kind of similar. later will discuss

 #### Questions: